EVENTS AND PROGRAMS

 ANNUAL EVENT SERIES

-The Lepage Center partnered with the Falvey Memorial Library to host a workshop series that will explore how history and digital scholarship tools and resources intersect.
+Digital History Series: The Lepage Center partners with the Falvey Library to host a workshop series that explores how history and digital scholarship tools and resources intersect.

 The Lepage Center records most of their events, making them accessible to the wider community.
 You can watch these recorded events on YouTube.